screwdriver-cd/screwdriver/plugins/coverage/README.md

 `GET /coverage/token?projectKey=job:123`

-`scope`, `projectName`, and `username` are not accepted as query parameters — all three are always resolved server-side from the build's own JWT-verified identity. `projectKey` is accepted only if it names a project the calling build is authorized for (its own pipeline, its own job, or its PR parent job); anything else is rejected with a `403`.
+`scope`, `projectName`, and `username` are not accepted as query parameters — all three are always resolved server-side from the build's own JWT-verified identity. `projectKey` is rejected with a `403` unless it names a project the calling build is authorized for (its own pipeline, its own job, or its PR parent job) **and** matches the build's own resolved coverage scope.

+> **Deployment order:** requires `screwdriver-coverage-sonar` ≥6.0.0
+> ([coverage-sonar#80](https://github.com/screwdriver-cd/coverage-sonar/pull/80)).
+This API change must be
+> deployed *before* that dependency is bumped — see that PR's README for why.

 #### Get an object with coverage info